-The recent demise of 2e X-Wing was on the cards, but a shame and the reasons for it are laid plain (nothing to sell, a tournament circuit fractured and dwindling), but it’s existence and the pain or excitement it caused was deemed necessary.
+The recent demise of 2e X-Wing was on the cards, but a shame and the reasons for it are laid plain, nothing new to sell, a tournament circuit fractured and dwindling, constant rules changes and resistance, but mostly a lack of growth and new blood.
+It was also a victim of a time when gaming generally, especially big circuit gaming seems to be on the wane.

-Second edition addressed a few things, mostly to do with tournament play;
+Second edition addressed a few things, mostly to do with tournament play and natural mechanical evolution;

-The evolving game had left some ships behind, specifically the first ships you would think of.
-The reality was, the iconic names of Star Wars were mostly redundant*.
+The game had left some ships behind, specifically the first ships you would think of in a Star Wars game.
+The reality was, the iconic names of Star Wars were mostly redundant in the tournament space, and often not fun casually.

-Point values and upgrade options were printed on the cards, meaning needed changes* had to be applied via existing means.
-These fixes had become habitual, standardised even, but the options available were limited,
+Point values and upgrade options were printed on the cards, meaning needed changes had to be applied via existing means.
+These fixes had become habitual, standardised even, but the options available were often a stretch of the system or even player acceptance.

 The elephant in the room of multiple time lines was becoming troublesome.
-The Prequels were never addressed and the sequels kept throwing up new ideas and hurdles (see above).
-Armada doing a retrospective range only made this more obvious.
+The Prequels were never addressed and the sequels kept throwing up new ideas and hurdles (see mechanics above).
+That Star Wars Armada was doing a Prequel range only made this more obvious.

-To be honest, the simple clarity of 1e is the major draw for me, later game hi jinx accepted, I liked points on card and could live with either removing or modifying the bits that jarred.
-“Official” card reprints for the tournament circuit (like the Armada upgrade card box) would have sufficed for many and effectively “2e’d” the game.
+To be honest, the simple clarity of 1e is the major draw for me, later game hi-jinx accepted.
+I liked points on card and could live with either removing or modifying the bits that jarred.
+“Official” card reprints for the tournament circuit (like the Armada upgrade card box) would have sufficed for many and effectively “2e’d” the game, but it was decided to go further for better or worse.

 Second edition did get a lot right.

-Larger upgrade cards were nice for older eyes, no point or upgrade options printed on ship cards provided needed flexibility, an up to date and even design space for all ships, new upgrades like Force and Turret Gunner, mostly rationalised upgrades with fewer choices and some experimental mechanics, like Turret rotation, were settled.
+Larger upgrade cards were nice for older eyes, no point or upgrade options printed on ship cards provided needed flexibility and cleaner cards overall.
+An up to dated and evenly balanced design space for all ships, new upgrade types like Force and Turret Gunner, with mostly rationalised upgrades, fewer power choices and some already experimental mechanics, like Turret rotation, were settled as rote.

-Recently looking closely at 2e, I really like what they did with Droids and Ordnance, can live better with EPT’s and Mods, appreciate the logical choices made for some upgrades and reject a few overly wordy cards as I choose.
+Recently, finally looking closely at 2e, I really like what they did with Droids and Ordnance (fewer, cleaner and more logical), can even live better with EPT’s and Mods (most generic Titles are absorbed), appreciate the logical choices made for some upgrades and reject a few overly wordy cards as I choose.
 It is a better game, but is it a better experience?

 Life is unbalanced and these unbalances make it fun.
 The rock-paper-scissors simplicity of 1e has been diluted, something that around here we deliberately reduce by removing the clutter.